Clear the Clutter

 Maybe you think you have no time to declutter.
 Do you have 10 minutes?
 10 minutes a day times 7 days a week times 52 weeks equals 3,640 minutes.
 That's more than 60 hours.
 You can do a lot in 60 hours!

 Clearing little by little has a snowball effect.
-As you continue, whole rooms will feel lighter, look brighter, and be more usable.
+As you continue, your rooms will feel lighter, look brighter, and be more usable.
 You'll get closer to the dream home you've imagined.